Bigpoint/sombra/README.md

 #### Environment
 Easiest way to develop Sombra is running the included docker-compose.yml.
 Make sure to rebuild your containers on changes.
 Depending on your OS you can also mount the source into the app container.
-This way rails will reload changed files (except initiliazers).
+This way rails will reload changed files (except initializers).
 #### Tests
 Sombra's testing consists of integration tests.
-To run the test:
+To run the tests:
 ```
 RAILS_ENV=test SOMBRA_MONGODB_HOST="mongodb:27017" rake db:reset && rails test
 ```
+Please lint your code using rubocop.
+3rd party gems and their initializers should be ignored in linting.

 #### Documentation
 All environment variables need to be added to the README.md.
 Inline documentation should include why you are doing something.
 Stick to rdoc with @tags please.